umedith/quotes-app/README.md

 # Quotes
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+This is a website about quotes where a user will have to enter a quote and see the details of that exact quote which include the upvotes and downvotes, the date on which it was created,the author's name,and the person who submitted the quote.the user is also capable of deleting the quote he/she entered.

 ## Development server